zaroops/Active-Directory-Lab-Security/Phase 0/README.md

 - Sysmon logs
 - PowerShell operational logs

-The purpose of Splunk Universal Forwarder was that of an enterprise level log aggregator.
+The purpose of Splunk Universal Forwarder is that of an enterprise level log aggregator.
 It collects local logs (Event Viewer, Sysmon, PowerShell, etc.) and forwards them to Splunk Enterprise.
 Log ingestion was validated prior to attacks to establish a clean baseline.

 ![Splunk Sysmon Logs](screenshots/splunk-sysmon-logs.png)